Creatine supplementation has become one of our most recommended approaches to bodybuilding and weight training.

 - Joshua Feuerbacher, Researcher at Department of Molecular & Cellular Sports Medicine

-But let’s take a look at some other benefits.
+But let’s take a closer look at the benefits.

 Advantages Of Creatine Loading

-Based on our own experience and the work we do with clients, we have identified these main benefits of implementing a loading phase.
+Based on our own experience and the work we do with clients, we have identified the main benefits of implementing a loading phase.

 1. Faster Muscle Gains